SomeoneSerge/nixpkgs-unfree/README.md

 ## Latest warnings

+- 2024-06-09: I had been having issues with the Hercules CI's "effects" queue getting jammed, effectively shutting down the "flake-update" effect.
+The effects were disabled and replaced with a flake-update github action, which triggers HCI to rebuild the "default" job against the new master.
+Other jobs may be at times be building stale nixpgs revisions...
+  This is all rather flaky and I haven't had time to debug this.
 - 2023-03-05: Repo no longer tries to be a drop-in substitute for nixpkgs.
 We just build.
 The flake is now used to track all nixpkgs branches (-> flake.lock is much larger), and hercules CI's `onSchedule`, rather than a